Allt Foel-fawr £139,000 Freehold

 Turn right at this gate and look for small woodlands arrows

-Look for this shed and turn in here, phone for gate combination code
+Look for this shed turn in here and call for gate combination code

 The purchasers of the woodland will be asked to enter into a covenant to ensure the quiet and peaceful enjoyment of adjoining woodlands and meadows.

-Throughout, many species of fern thrive, and bramble in parts, as well as vaccinium in the upper reaches of the woodland, all combining to provide good cover for birds and other wildlife.
+The predominant species here is oak, with rowan, birch, sycamore, and hazel also present.
+Many species of fern thrive throughout, and bramble in parts, as well as vaccinium in the upper reaches of the woodland, all combining to provide good cover for birds and other wildlife.

 The quantity of birdlife here with accompanying song is fabulous, and woodpecker can be heard drilling for grubs.
 The wood warbler's distinctive call has been heard, and the song thrush - and there have been sightings of chiffchaff, blackbird, robin and wren.

-The stream is a great asset for wildlife and runs right through the middle of the woodland.
-It is a little more difficult to access for two legged creatures.
+The stream is a great asset for wildlife and runs along the bottom of the valley, forming Allt Foel Fawr's western boundary.

 Access, tracks and footpaths

-A public footpath runs from the southwestern corner of Allt Foel-fawr, along its western boundary, crosses through neighbouring wood Coed Telor, and then continues down through neighbouring woodland to the main gate.
+A public footpath runs through neighbouring woodlands Coed Rhydymarchog, Coed Telor and Allt Gorllewin and then continues down through neighbouring woodland to the main gate.

 Great opportunities for bird and nature watching here and a great opportunity for getting super fit climbing up and down those slopes..!